apache/iceberg/format/spec.md

 In addition to row-level deletes, version 2 makes some requirements stricter for writers.
 The full set of changes are listed in [Appendix E](#version-2).

+#### Version 3: Extended Types and Capabilities

+Version 3 of the Iceberg spec extends data types and existing metadata structures to add new capabilities, including:

+* Adding new data types, like nanosecond timestamps, variant, and unknown.
+* Adding new supported type promotion cases, integer and long to string
+* Adding default value support to struct fields
+* Adding multi-argument transforms for partitioning and sorting

 ## Goals